-- (1) Our current portion of long-term bank loan and other debt including the secured note which was paid in full in April 2013. - Our long-term bank loans, including current portion, bear variable interest at rates adjustable based on the PBOC benchmark rate.
-Interest on long-term loans, including current portion, is calculated based on the current interest rate of each loan, ranging from 2.21% to 7.98% per annum, using the PBOC benchmark rate of 6.15% as of December 31, 2012.
-Interest on the guaranteed senior secured note is calculated at a rate of 15.6% per annum. - (3) Interest on short-term loans is calculated based on the interest rates for relevant loans, ranging from 2.11% to 7.98% per annum. - (4) In 2012, one of our subsidiaries entered into a capital lease agreement to lease an aircraft as described further below.
+- (1) Our long-term bank loans, including current portion, bear variable interest at rates adjustable based on the PBOC benchmark rate.
+Interest on long-term loans, including current portion, is calculated based on the current interest rate of each loan, ranging from 2.25% to 8.45% per annum, using the PBOC benchmark rate of 6.15% as of December 31, 2013 or Libor benchmark rates in the following years.
+Interest on the current portion of other debts calculated at a rate of ranging from 11% to 12.41% per annum. - (2) Interest on other long-term debt is calculated based on the interest rates for relevant loans, ranging from 5% to 13.25% per annum. - (3) Interest on short-term loans is calculated based on the interest rates for relevant loans, at a rate of 7.2% per annum. - (4) In 2012, one of our subsidiaries entered into a capital lease agreement to lease an aircraft as described further below.